 - Adjustable stand height from 20-inches to 32-inches

 - Pad has an odd rubber odor to it

-- Drums sticks a bit too large for some people
+- Drums stick a bit too large for some people

 - Stand tends to break when adjusting it and it has to assemble too

-This Vic Firth branded practice pad is a 12-inch diameter one with an angular outer design and an inner circular one inset.
+This Vic Firth branded practice pad is a 12-inch diameter one with an annular outer design and an inner circular inset.

 The rubber components within the pad do not give off a significant rubber odor.